AndiDittrich/GitHub-Buttons/README.md

 * Ultra lightweight (2kB JS + 6kB CSS)
 * Custom button text supported
 * You can set the "count" manually - e.g. using server-side-caching to avoid the GitHub API rate limitation
-* jQuery as well as MooTools are supported by native code - use the framework/library of your choice
+* jQuery as well as MooTools and PHP are supported by native code - use the framework/library of your choice

 How to use
 ----------